AMReX-Codes/amrex-tutorials/Docs/source/Demo_Tutorial.rst

 Once the notebook starts, find :code:`Visualization.ipynb` and open it.
-In this file you will find some additional notes about the heat equation example, followed by several cells with use :code:`yt` commands to read AMReX output files.
+In this file there are additional notes about the heat equation example, followed by several cells that use :code:`yt` commands to read AMReX output files.

 yt
 ^^

-The following commands will import the :code:`yt` package and plot a 2D slice of the output at from the 1000th time step.
+The following commands import the :code:`yt` package and plot a 2D slice of the output at from the 1000th time step.

 .. code-block::